JuliaQX/QXGraphDecompositions.jl/docs/src/treewidth.md

 of the network's line graph.
 The computational cost of the contraction plan is then exponential in the treewidth of that tree decomposition.

-In this context, the treewidth of a tree decomposition, for a networks line graph, serves as an indirect measure of the size of the largest intermediate tensor produced while contracting a network according to a contraction plan that maps to the tree decompositon.
+In this context, the treewidth of a tree decomposition of a networks line graph serves as an indirect measure of the size of the largest intermediate tensor produced while contracting the network according to the contraction plan that maps to the tree decompositon.
 As the cost of contracting a network is dominated by contractions involing the largest intermediate tensor, it is thus also an indirect measure of the computational cost of the contraction plan used.